iamgreaser/goodsplit/README.md

 Once these are all done I'm putting a proper version on this.

-* Show splits on GUI
-* Compare splits
+* Compare past splits

 ## Cleanup TODO

 * Clean up the database handling and stuff
+* Don't instantly close everything when someone presses the X button on the root window
+* Only update splits on GUI when they've changed
 * Use argparse to parse arguments
-* Don't instantly close everything when someone presses the X button on the root window

 ## Other TODO